blackcatacademy/blackcat-core/docs/TRUST_WATCHDOG.md

 - DB writes are blocked immediately when trust fails (`Database`),
 - raw PDO access is denied to avoid bypass (`Database::getPdo()` guarded).

+### 1.5) “Kernel enclave” topology (high security, optional)

+If you want to make “app host compromise ⇒ DB read/exfil” significantly harder, split the system:

+- **Public app runtime** (PHP/JS/workers): has *no* direct access to DB sockets/credentials and no key material.
+- **Kernel enclave / runner** (trusted internal runtime): runs `blackcat-core` + `blackcat-config` + Trust Kernel, holds keys, and is the only component allowed to talk to the database (DB listens on `localhost` only inside this enclave).

+This pushes the enforcement boundary deeper than “library guards in the same process”.

 ### 2) Local Watchdog (optional)

 Runs on the same host (systemd container/cron worker).

+Reference script:
+- `blackcat-core/scripts/trust-kernel-watchdog.php` (JSON-lines + optional outbox of recommended actions)

 Pros:
 - can react quickly,